Master of Science or Arts

 Students who attain a Master’s degree in biology represent the preferred pool of applicants for a multitude of careers in the environmental sciences as well.
 State Departments of Natural Resources, Departments of Environmental Protection, Forestry Departments in addition to environmental non-profit organizations and private environmental consulting firms all prefer to hire applicants who have completed the requirements for a Master’s degree in biology over individuals lacking a graduate degree.

 A job search conducted on 15 January 2016 on the Texas A&M Environmental Jobs Board found that nationally all full-time positions (n = 26) with both leadership roles and salaries above $40K/year required an MS in Biology or related fields.
 Federal employment in the U. S. Forest Service, U. S. Fish and Wildlife Service, and the Environmental Protection Agency is ceilinged for individuals lacking a graduate degree, and limited primarily to technician positions.
-Acquisition of a Master’s degree enables access to higher paying positions that often deal with environmental policy, regulation, and major national decisions.
-Acquisition of a Master’s degree at WLU will enable our graduates to join this workforce.

-Students within the MS in Biology program will also have the opportunity to prepare for entrylevel and managerial positions within the animal care and husbandry industry.
+Students within the MS in Biology program will also have the opportunity to prepare for entry-level and managerial positions within the animal care and husbandry industry.
 Training within the program will prepare students for research opportunities associated with this industry.

 The United States Department of Labor reported that the rate of job growth for various positions related to animal care careers will increase at a more rapid (15%) rate than other job markets from 2012 – 2022.